omeka/omeka-s-enduser/docs/modules/customvocab.md

 For example, you may want to create an institution-specific list of locations that correspond to different collections on your campus, or a controlled list of people or places related to your holdings.
 This can help reduce typos and name variations, and can allow you to offer [metadata browsing](../modules/metadatabrowse.md) for more fields.

+Custom Vocab is available to users who are at the [Editor role and above](../admin/users.md).

 ## Create a custom vocab

 Once you have installed and activated the module, go to the Custom Vocab section in the left-hand navigation, under Modules.